 Some may take the veneer approach in lieu of an update from the vendor.
 While the user experience appears to be passwordless, the service is still reliant on using secrets behind the scenes.
 Without effective security controls, your enterprise is still at risk from adversaries capitalizing on the same password-based attack surface.

 This can be facilitated by PAM solutions that include vaulting, privilege elevation, centralized identity, credential management, MFA services, and behavioral analytics.

-Is passwordless authentication secure?
+Is passwordless authentication safe?

 The answer to this question depends on our definition of secure.
 If we mean harder to crack and being more resistant to common methods of attack compared to passwords, then yes.
 But if we mean impervious to hacking, then no. But, as security practitioners, we are very aware that nothing is 100% secure.

 When considering passwordless security, we must weigh the benefits across two main fronts.
 One is user experience, and the other is digital security.
 The march towards passwordless authentication has primarily been driven by the desire to make life simpler for users accessing commercial apps.
 Passwords, password management, and hygiene are well-recognized pains for end users.

 However, for enterprises with higher-risk users, regulations to juggle, and the constant threat of ransomware attacks, passwordless security will often win out over user experience.
 But to reach that nirvana state of passwordless, we need a good balance plus coverage across all environments and use cases.